ulahello/gradescope-template/README.md

 This README is under construction!

+## TODOs

+- TODO: document CHECKOUT and SOURCES, more broadly the build infrastructure
+- TODO: add some example scripts because walls of text aren't always useful

 ## What is the shape of this system?

-TODO: add some example scripts to make this clearer

 This template closely follows the shape of the [Gradescope API specification](https://gradescope-autograders.readthedocs.io/en/latest/specs/).
 I strongly recommend reading this, and maybe even playing around with it to get a feel for how it works.